jodyheavener/pals/README.md

 - Clean up Typescript!
 There are lots of `// @ts-ignore`, and `any` types
 - Improve/add `User` column validations
 - Add some sort of throttling for messages
+- Add ability to report Pal
+- Add ability to access menu while waiting for connection